Setting Up Test Machines to Run Tests or Collect Data

 Test Manager inserts a test agent on each computer, which enables the test controller to deploy software, run tests, and collect test results.

-For more information, see Creating Lab Environments.
+For more information, see Test on a lab environment.

 Use the following topics to help set up your machines to run tests and collect data.